 NCCIH’s Funding Priorities

 The field of complementary and integrative health encompasses a large and diverse array of practices, products, and disciplines.
-To best focus its research investment, NCCIH's strategic plan outlines a framework of three scientific and two cross-cutting objectives.
+To best focus its research investment, NCCIH's strategic plan outlines a framework of five major objectives.

 NCCIH's Budget at NIH